Bunjin/Rouleth/README.md

    If there are no remaining open position and all investors are under grace period, it is not possible to become a new investor in the casino.

-   At any time an investor can add funds to his investment with the withdraw function.
+   At any time an investor can add funds to his investment with the invest function (>min invest amount).
    Doing so will refresh the lock period and secure your position.